KILTprotocol/docs/docs/chain/fullnode.md

 import TabItem from '@theme/TabItem';

 We will guide you through the process of setting up and connecting to a full node.
-In contrast to a collator, full nodes to not author blocks.
+In contrast to a collator, full nodes do not author blocks.
 They act as a backend for Websites, verify new blocks and validate extrinsics (e.g. coin transfers and other transactions) before they are gossiped to the collator nodes.

 ## Setup